halanzi/P2Backend/README.md

 ## by pair 2: Humood Alanzi and Salem Alhajri

-Current project progress: added routes, database, and controllers
+Current project progress: added models and one basic relation

 ### Expositions